-Because this is one of the most stressful times of the year for women and stress is one of the biggest triggers of our menopause symptoms.
+Because this is one of the most stressful times of the year for women and stress is one of the biggest triggers of our menopause signs.

 Don’t get me wrong, there are summer days that are truly relaxing and reinvigorating.
 But the path to getting to those moments is like being on an express stress train for many women.